-In 2019 the Mobile Museums department at the Natural History Museum of Los Angeles County launched the Marine Science Teen Internship Program, thanks to the generosity of the Vera R. Campbell Foundation.
+In 2019 the Education team at the Natural History Museum of Los Angeles County launched the Marine Science Teen Internship Program, thanks to the generosity of the Vera R. Campbell Foundation.

 The program recruits ten high school juniors and seniors from the Math, Science, & Technology Magnet Academy, Theodore Roosevelt High School, and Felicitas & Gonzalo Mendez High School in Boyle Heights, who begin as unpaid interns in the spring semester and then become paid museum employees over the summer.

 Interns are responsible for developing a marine science education program and facilitating the experience to visitors of the upcoming L.A.
-Underwater exhibition at the Natural History Museum of Los Angeles County.
+Underwater exhibition at the Natural History Museum of Los Angeles County (NHM).

 Program goals for the interns include: